 On this cool June Friday morning the Doe Mountain Trail was rather busy.
 Doe Mountain is a small 400-foot high mesa that sits between the Cockscomb and Bear Mountain.
 Most of Sedona's popular trails follow a creek or canyon.
 This a moderately easy trek up to a platform of views.
 A morning start takes advantage of the shade going up.

-From the trailhead parking, you cross the road and pick up the trail.
-I do recommend a morning start to take advantage of the shade going up.
-Long easy switchbacks take you to the top in a flash.
+From the trailhead, get on trail.
+Within in a couple minutes you cross the Aerie Trail.
+Then long easy switchbacks take you to the top in a flash.
 Once on top I recommend taking a good look around before going anywhere.
 There is no official trail up here.
 Trails basically crisscross the mesa top forking off nearly every ten yards.
 Cairns scattered over the entire area offer little help for direction.
 Your options for adventure are plentiful.
 You could just work your way to the side of choice, likely looking back over Sedona.
 Most seem to follow the edge all the way around.
 Personally I crisscrossed, circled and spent lots of time just exploring.
 Most folks come up for the views in the distance.
 I enjoyed the sheer drop-offs along the edge more than anything.

 This trail not only provides a big dividend of scenery for a moderate outlay of exertion but it is easily accessible as well.